MSW Cost and Financial Aid

 - Complete the General Application

-Once you complete the General Application you will receive an automated message that includes the scholarships and other opportunities that you are eligible for.
+Once you complete the General Application you will be prompted to apply for the JACSW MSW program scholarship and other opportunities at UIC.